 When it comes to keeping backyard chickens, I’m always surprised at how many people have an interest in it.
+If you feeling the attraction, you should give it a try.
 Even though store-bought eggs are cheap and plentiful, there’s something about keeping chickens that remains attractive.
 Actually, it’s getting more attractive all the time.
 Perhaps it’s because too few people have much of a connection with the land any more, yet they crave it on some level.
 Maybe backyard chickens help create this connection.
 I don’t know.
 What I do know is that backyard chickens need a good home if you want to keep them happy and healthy.
 Proper chicken housing and downloadable plans is what this article is all about.
-That and some plans you can download to build the chicken house I designed that you can see below.

 We’ve kept chickens on our Manitoulin Island homestead since 2002.
 Our youngest boy, Jacob, really took to the birds.
 Here he is when he’s two years old with one of the chickens.
-Jake is 20 now, at university aiming to become a veterinarian.
+Jake is 22 now, at university training to become a veterinarian.

 Jacob eventually learned to care for our whole flock – everything from raising chicks to slaughtering old hens when they’re ready for the freezer.
 Our experience with chickens has taught me something that no one made clear to me beforehand.